vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH.md

 <details><summary>English - Note</summary>

-140: asthāyi; the Prābhākara view is that the kārya has a lasting efficacy
+140: a?? sthāyi; the Prābhākara view is that the kārya has a lasting efficacy
 beyond the inevitably transient action it involves;
 for the kārya must remain in order to effect the fruit of the action
 at any time after the completion of the action.